SeKwonLee/sekwonlee.github.io/_pages/about.md

 from [Hongik University](https://en.hongik.ac.kr/index.do), where I worked with Prof. [Sam H. Noh](http://next.unist.ac.kr/professor).

 # News
+* Serving on the program committee for ACM SoCC 2026.
 * Serving on the program committee for ACM SoCC 2025.
 * Serving on the program committee for ACM SYSTOR 2025.
 * Serving on the program committee for IEEE CLOUD 2025.